- Windows Update is a Windows service in charge of downloading and installing system updates.

 - Restart your computer.

-- Press Windows Key + S and type Network and Sharing Center.
-From the list of suggestions choose Network and Sharing Center.
+- Press Windows Key + S and type view network connections.
+From the list of results choose View network connections.

 - Locate your connection, right click it and choose Disable.